drikkk/spotify-playlist-updater-java/README.md

 }
 ```

-## Running in intervals on your Windows machine
+## Running every 5 minutes in the background on your Windows machine
 Open Task Scheduler and create a new task to run a program with admin permissions, schedule it to 5 minutes interval after first run.
 ```
 Program to start: C:\Windows\System32\wscript.exe